“Toss like a boss!”

 Page’s words went unanswered though, as ORAU’s Ryan Cross and Sara Beth Hensley, representing employees, took the win after a spirited contest.
 This marked the second loss in tournament play for the executive team, who also lost the first-ever kickball tournament held in 2019.

-More than 200 employees attended the event in person and online, which exceeded Mosley’s expectations.
-In addition to the cornhole tournament, the birthday celebration included a giant Jenga game, an online trivia contest, a diversity word-search puzzle, food trucks and door prize drawings.
+The celebration was the first in-person gathering of ORAU employees since the start of the coronavirus pandemic.
+More than 200 employees attended the event in person and online.
+In addition to the cornhole tournament, the birthday celebration included a giant Jenga game, an online trivia contest, a word-search puzzle, food trucks and door prize drawings.